benoleary/Vevacious/Vevacious/README.Vevacious.txt

 CHANGELOG:
+ * 17th February 2014: version 1.1.00beta4
+ - Default parameter-dependent Python now loads warning message list in Vevacious object before trying to minimize the DSB minimum, to stop crashes caused by trying to log errors from the minimization of the DSB minimum.

  * 14th February 2014: version 1.1.00beta3
  - Fixed default Vevacious.py to properly exclude field configurations that would be the DSB minimum but for numerical effects from the list of